-It comprised of area stretching from Ganges River to Prayaga (modern day Allahabad).
-Chandragupta I was succeeded by two most capable and powerful rulers like Samudragupta and Chandragupta II.
+It comprised of an area stretching from Ganges River to Prayaga (modern-day Allahabad).
+Chandragupta, I was succeeded by two most capable and powerful rulers like Samudragupta and Chandragupta II.

-The Gupta rulers were Vaishayas.
+The Gupta rulers were Vaishyas.
 The Kshatriya’s practiced industrial vocation.
 Sudras were engaged in activities like trade and agriculture.
 People lived in joint families and the society was primarily male dominating.
-There was over-all prosperity and development in the Gupta society.
+There were over-all prosperity and development in the Gupta society.

 Education played an important role in the Gupta period.
 There were many educational institutions.
-Cities like Pataliputra, Ayodhya and Nasik were significant educational centers.
+Cities like Pataliputra, Ayodhya, and Nasik were significant educational centers.
 Nalanda and Takshila were two popular universities which attracted students from foreign countries.
-Women were allowed to obtain education.
+Women were allowed to obtain an education.

 The food consumed by the Gupta people was very simple.
 It is believed that they were strictly vegetarian and excluded onions, garlic, potatoes and wine from their diet.
 Entertainment during those days included dances, musical concerts, gambling, animal fights, etc. The religion followed during the Gupta period was Hinduism and Buddhism.

 Agricultural festivals were celebrated by the people along with other festivals.
-These festivals were often associated with religious beliefs of the society.
-Gods and goddesses like Vishnu, Shiva, Lakshmi, Parvati and Durga were worshipped and formed an important part of the religion.
+These festivals were often associated with the religious beliefs of the society.
+Gods and goddesses like Vishnu, Shiva, Lakshmi, Parvati, and Durga were worshipped and formed an important part of the religion.

 Skandagupta was regarded as the last great ruler of the Empire.
 The threat of invasion had begun during the reign of Kumaragupta I. Pushyamitra tribe had made several unsuccessful attempts to invade the Gupta Empire but were defeated by Kumaragupta.

 Despite their continuously declining power the Gupta’s managed to fight the Huns for some time.
-Narsimhagupta of the Gupta dynasty formed an alliance with the independent kingdoms to prevent the Huns from entering the northern Indian regions.
+Narasimha Gupta of the Gupta dynasty formed an alliance with the independent kingdoms to prevent the Huns from entering the northern Indian regions.